-My favorite way to do this is with Social Warfare, a simple WordPress plugin.
-It makes it insanely easy for my readers to share my posts and pages all over social media with a simple click of a button.
+My favorite way to encourage my readers to share my posts is with Social Warfare, a simple WordPress plugin.
+It makes it insanely easy for my audience to share my posts and pages all over social media with a simple click of a button.
 A definite must when you’re hustling to get the word out about your new blog!

 Some of the best social media platforms to pop your posts on are:

 Yep.
-Tweet it for the whole wide world to see.
+Tweet your content for the whole wide world to see.

 And even better, make yourself some Twitter buddies.